My Fibroid Clinic

 Abnormal Bleeding: A Symptom of Uterine Fibroids

 Abnormal bleeding can be classified as bleeding that occurs between menstrual cycles or after intercourse, unusually prolonged bleeding, or an exceptionally heavy period.
 Typically, a normal menstrual period lasts about five days and occurs every 21 to 35 days.
 It is crucial to inform your healthcare provider about any unusual bleeding you experience.
+For women with uterine fibroids, irregular or heavy bleeding is a common symptom.
+These non-cancerous tumors cause abnormal growth of cells in the uterus, leading to irregular bleeding.
+If you find yourself using more feminine hygiene products than usual, it could be a sign of fibroids.

 Signs of Irregular Bleeding